Student-Athlete Handbook - Section 4

 The policy also prohibits all direct correspondence and all other forms of written communication between impermissible agents, financial advisors and/or their representatives with any student-athlete, their parents, legal guardians and/or relatives until the student-athlete has exhausted his or her eligibility.
 The Associate Director of Athletics for Compliance shall distribute correspondence and all other forms of written communication from such agents, financial advisors and/or their representatives to any specified student-athlete, their parents, legal guardians and/or relatives prior to the time when the student-athlete exhausts his or her eligibility.

-Student-athletes, their parents, legal guardians and/or their relatives must immediately report any in-person, telephonic, and/or electronic communication made by impermissible agents, financial advisors and/or their representatives if the communication is in violation of the policy.
+Student-athletes, their parents, legal guardians and/or their relatives must immediately report any in-person, telephone, and/or electronic communication made by impermissible agents, financial advisors and/or their representatives if the communication is in violation of the policy.
 They must also immediately report the receipt of any correspondence and/or any other form of written communication from impermissible agents, financial advisors and/or their representatives if the correspondence and/or written communication are received in violation of the policy.
 Such reporting must be made to the student-athlete’s head coach, academic counselor, the compliance office, or directly to the Associate Director of Athletics for Compliance.

 If a student-athlete or the student-athlete’s family member wishes to communicate with an agent, financial advisor, or one of their representatives in any manner (e.g., in-person, via telephone, fax, letters, e-mail, etc.) with respect to professional sports opportunities, the student-athlete must make the request to the Associate Director of Athletics for Compliance, who will facilitate all related arrangements.
 It should be noted that adherence to the policy does not result in a complete ban on all communication with agents and financial advisors.
 Rather, the policy permits communication with agents and advisors if the communication occurs under specified conditions, including communication solely related to NIL opportunities.